 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 2:40 am and the next low tide at 2:40 pm.
-The first high tide was at 8:45 am and the next high tide will be at 9:00 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 4:50 am and the next high tide at 5:35 pm.
+The first low tide will be at 11:15 am and the next low tide at 11:35 pm.

-The lunar phase is a Waning Gibbous.
-Today we had 11 hours and 14 minutes of sun.
-The solar transit was at 11:55 am and the length of time the moon will be visible will be 12 hours and 46 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 10 hours and 56 minutes of sun.
+The solar transit will be at 11:53 am and the length of time the moon will be visible will be 12 hours and 48 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are 0.3 m, 1.5 m, 0.3 m and 1.7 m.
+The tidal coefficient today is 79, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 84 to end the day with a tidal coefficient of 88.
+The tide heights today are 1.6 m, 0.3 m, 1.5 m and 0.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Sydney which is of 2.0 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Sydney tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Sydney tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Sydney.
 The times are generated in local time in New South Wales and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]